yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 JWTs using "none" are often used in application contexts in which the content is optionally signed;
 then the URL-safe claims representation and processing can be the same in both the signed and unsigned cases.

+Applications SHOULD follow these algorithm-specific recommendations:

+- Avoid all RSA-PKCS1 v1.5 encryption algorithms, preferring RSA-OAEP.
+- When using ECDSA signatures, applications SHOULD prefer to implement deterministic ECDSA, as defined in [RFC6979], in order to avoid issues with nonce reuse.

 ## Validate All Cryptographic Operations ## {#validate-crypto}

 All cryptographic operations used in the JWT MUST be validated and the entire JWT MUST be rejected